 The diagnosis of Alzheimer’s disease can be made with considerable accuracy in this stage.
 The most common functioning deficit in these patients is a decreased ability to manage instrumental (complex) activities of daily life.
 Examples of common deficits include decreased ability to manage finances, to prepare meals for guests, and to market for oneself and one’s family.
 The stage 4 patient shown has difficulty writing the correct date and the correct amount on the check (Figure 4).
 Consequently, her husband has to supervise this activity.
 The mean duration of this stage is 2 years.

-Symptoms of impairment become evident in this stage.
-For example, seemingly major recent events, such as a recent holiday or a recent visit to a relative, may, or may not, be recalled.
+Symptoms of impairment become evident in this stage. for example, seemingly major recent events, such as a recent holiday or a recent visit to a relative, may, or may not, be recalled.
 Similarly, overt mistakes in recalling the day of the week, month or season of the year may occur.
 Patients at this stage can still generally recall their correct current address.
 They can also generally correctly recall the weather conditions outside and very important current events, such as the name of a prominent head of state.
 Despite the overt deficits in cognition, persons at this stage can still potentially survive independently in community settings.
-However, functional capacities become compromised in the performance of instrumental (i.e. complex) activities of daily life.
-For example, there is a decreased capacity to manage personal finances.
+However, functional capacities become compromised in the performance of instrumental (i.e. complex) activities of daily life. for example, there is a decreased capacity to manage personal finances.
 For the stage 4 patient who is living independently, this may become evident in the form of difficulties in paying rent and other bills.
 A spouse may note difficulties in writing the correct date and the correct amount in paying checks.
-The ability to independently market for food and groceries also becomes compromised in this stage.
+The ability to independently market for food and groceries also becomes compromised at this stage.
 Persons who previously prepared meals for family members and/or guests begin to manifest decreased performance in these skills.
-Similarly, the ability to order food from a menu in a restaurant setting begins to be compromised.
-Frequently, his is manifest in the patient handing the menu to the spouse and saying ‘you order’.
+Similarly, the ability to order food from a menu in a restaurant setting begins to be compromised. frequently, his is manifest in the patient handing the menu to the spouse and saying ‘you order’.

 The dominant mood at this stage is frequently what psychiatrists term a flattening of affect and withdrawal.
 In other words, the patient often seems less emotionally responsive than previously.
 This absence of emotional responsivity is probably intimately related to the patient’s denial of their deficit, which is often also notable at this stage.
 Although the patient is aware of their deficits, this awareness of decreased intellectual capacity is too painful for most persons and, hence, the psychological defense mechanism known as denial, whereby the patient seeks to hide their deficit, even from themselves where possible, becomes operative.
-In this context, the flattening of affect occurs because the patient is fearful of revealing their deficits.
+In this context, the flattening of effect occurs because the patient is fearful of revealing their deficits.
 Consequently, the patient withdraws from participation in activities such as conversations.

 In the absence of complicating medical pathology, the diagnosis of AD can be made with considerable certainty from the beginning of this stage, Studies indicate that the duration of this stage of mild AD is a mean of approximately 2 years.